GrumpyMusician/CraftyBot/README.md

 # Minecraft Crafty Controller
-This repository is aimed at allowing a user to control CraftyController through a Discord Bot using Python.
+This repository is aimed at allowing a user to control Crafty Controller through a Discord Bot using Python.

 ## How to Use
 Using this application is very simple and easy.
 You will need: